Managing agents

 • The CloudBees recommended SSH server is Cygwin’s port of OpenSSH.
 Other SSH implementations on Windows may require special configuration and handling in order to function properly.

-Configuring Windows agents
+Configure Windows agents

 CloudBees has included agent installation instructions as a reference for Microsoft Windows administrators.
 These instructions have been validated by CloudBees to confirm that they are a minimal setup for Microsoft Windows Server 2012 using a GUI.

-If you cannot get any Microsoft Windows agents to connect over SSH, it may be useful to setup an agent using this procedure so that you can determine whether it is a network issue or an issue with the configuration of your Microsoft Windows operating system images.
+If you cannot get any Microsoft Windows agents to connect over SSH, it may be useful to set up an agent using this procedure so that you can determine whether it is a network issue or an issue with the configuration of your Microsoft Windows operating system images.

 These instructions are provided as a working example.
 Additional steps and configuration settings may be required in your environment.
 The exact steps required depend on your own network risk profile and domain settings.